 3. Just Say No to Oil Pipelines

 Michigan’s Great Lakes are our pride and joy, but they are also hosting an aging fossil fuel pipeline.
-Every day, Enbridge Line 5 transports 23 million gallons of Canadian fossil fuels that threaten the health of the Lakes, and when burned, spill greenhouse gasses into our atmosphere.
+Every day, Enbridge Line 5 transports 23 million gallons of Canadian fossil fuels that threaten the health of the Lakes, and when burned, spill greenhouse gasses into our atmosphere and pollution into the air we breathe.
+Oil refineries like the Marathon refinery in Detroit, expose communities to enormous amounts of pollution.
+Building an oil tunnel is not the answer.
 Michigan is uniquely positioned to administer the contract held by the pipeline’s owner.
 This inflection point gives us the power and responsibility to stop the flow of oil, all while influencing a clean energy transformation of our transportation system to eliminate the need for the product carried by the pipeline.
 Find out more about Line 5.

-Passing state policies will be necessary to achieve a transition to clean energy.
-Part of all of our campaign work will be to build momentum and a cultural shift in support of clean energy, both among the public and decision makers.
+Passing state policies will be necessary to achieve a just transition to clean energy.
+Part of all of our campaign work will be to build momentum and a cultural shift in support of policies that move forward climate solutions for all, both among the public and decision makers.
 We also will work to support policies, like renewable energy standards and emissions regulations, and prevent policy gains from being rolled back under the Trump administration.
 Find out how we are fighting for clean energy policy.

 The Michigan Climate Action Network calls on you to join us to create the future we want to see, and one that our citizens, and all humans and species, need for our collective survival.